-Dr. Julius Matthew Riles (Ph.D., University of Illinois) researches the interplay between media use and social relationships.
-He psychologically approaches this examination from several perspectives.
-Specifically, Dr. Riles theoretically explores how exposure to social group portrayals can influence social perceptions and inclinations pertaining to those groups, the mechanisms by which social relationships influence media use, and the experience of parasocial relationships with figures in the media.
+Dr. Julius Matthew Riles (Ph.D., University of Illinois – Urbana/Champaign) researches the interplay between media use and social relationships.
+He theoretically approaches this examination from several perspectives.
+Specifically, Dr. Riles psychologically explores how exposure to social group portrayals can influence social perceptions and inclinations pertaining to those groups, the mechanisms by which social relationships influence media use, and the experience of parasocial relationships with figures in the media.
 His research agenda concerns practices pertaining to both traditional and digital media, and his interdisciplinary approach has led to research in the sub-disciplines of both health communication and political communication.
-Dr. Riles has been published in top-ranked peer-reviewed outlets such as the Journal of Communication, New Media & Society, Health Communication, Communication Research, and the Journal of Broadcasting & Electronic Media.
+Dr. Riles has been published in top-ranked peer-reviewed outlets such as the Journal of Communication, New Media & Society, Communication Research, Communication Monographs, the Journal of Broadcasting & Electronic and Health Communication.
 Throughout his academic career, Dr. Riles has received several awards for teaching, research, and service.
 For example, he received the Campus Award for Excellence in Undergraduate Teaching, an award given to the top five graduate teaching assistants from among the thousands at the University of Illinois.
 While in his graduate program, he was also a recipient of the Ruth S. & Charles H. Bowman Award for Most Outstanding Graduate Student, which recognizes the top graduate student in the department based on the total record of scholarship, teaching, and service.
 As an assistant professor at Mizzou, he was honored with the Advisor of the Year Award by the Department of Communication graduate student body and the Mass Comm Division Teaching Award from the National Communication Association.
 Dr. Riles is currently serving as Co-Director for the Media & Diversity Center.